-Your username (\\\\\@oswego.edu) will be recorded when you submit this form. \ Required
+Your username (@oswego.edu) will be recorded when you submit this form.

+Required

-Department \
+Department

-Date \
+Date

-Principle Investigator/Laboratory Supervisor \
+Principle Investigator/Laboratory Supervisor

-Please include all authorized personnel qualified in this lab specific hazardous procedure. \
+Please include all authorized personnel qualified in this lab specific hazardous procedure.

 This list will be sent to the PI/Laboratory Supervisor for approval.

-Laboratory Room # \
+Laboratory Room #

-Laboratory Phone # \
+Laboratory Phone #

-Emergency Contact (Name, Phone #) \
+Emergency Contact (Name, Phone #)

-Alternate Emergency Contact (Name, Phone #) \
+Alternate Emergency Contact (Name, Phone #)

-Type of SOP \
+Type of SOP

-- Hazardous Process For dangerous processes in the lab, an SOP must be written to ensure the procedure is consistent and all safety measures are being implemented. - Hazardous Chemical For Hazardous Chemicals, and SOP must be written to ensure all personnel working with the chemical are aware of its dangers, and that the procedure in which the chemical is used is as safe and consistent as possible.
+Hazardous Process For dangerous processes in the lab, an SOP must be written to ensure the procedure is consistent and all safety measures are being implemented.
+Hazardous Chamical For Hazardous Chamicals, and SOP must be written to

+Hazardous Chemical For Hazardous Chemicals, and SOP must be written to ensure all personnel working with the chemical are aware of its dangers, and that the procedure in which the chemical is used is as safe and consistent as possible.

-What is the Purpose of this SOP? \
+What is the Purpose of this SOP?

-Hazardous Chemical Name (Applicable for Hazardous Chemical SOP) Physical and Chemical Properties to define Hazardous Chemical
+Hazardous Chemical Name (Applicable for Hazardous Chemical SOP)

+Physical and Chemical Properties to define Hazardous Chemical

 CAS # Chemical Abstract Service #

+Chemical Abstract Service "

 Class of Chemical

 Which category does the hazardous chemical fit into?

+o Flammable

+○ Corrosive

+o Toxic

+Health Hazard

+• Explosive

+o Oxidizer

+o Other

+Is the hazardous chemical a "Particularly Hazardous Substance" according to OSHA?

+Please refer to Appendix B of SUNY Oswego's Chemical Hygiene Plan

+o Yes

+o No